FreakDroid/100-Days-Code/log.md

 **Thoughts** Today I resolve another problem about abstract's classes in javascript at Hacker Rank (Link bellow).
 Also I worked a little bit on the Sass course.
 I think tomorrow I gonna share the final work repo that I've worked on.

 **Link(s) to work**: [Hacker Rank](https://www.hackerrank.com/challenges/30-abstract-classes)

+### Day 5

+**Today's Progress**: linked list done!!!.

+**Thoughts** Today I resolved a very difficult challenge about linked list (Link bellow) at Hacker Rank, Although it is easy I think the major problem for me was the instruction.
+Also reading the comments let me that understand more about the recursion, because using this way you can get another possible solution for this challenge.

+**Link(s) to work**: [Hacker Rank](https://www.hackerrank.com/challenges/30-linked-list)

+### Day 6

+**Today's Progress**: Awesome Sass.

+**Thoughts** Today I resolved a challenge at Hacker Rank about handling exceptions, the main problem with this challenge was, I needed to use a hack to make it works with Javascript.
+Also I continued with the Sass course understanding the different features and the power of mixins, include and import.

+**Link(s) to work**: [Hacker Rank](https://www.hackerrank.com/challenges/30-exceptions-string-to-integer)